christianidas/lesson-squares/README.md

 ### [Lesson 5.1](https://github.com/christianidas/lesson-squares/releases/tag/5.1)
 Create reusable abstract classes for all of our boilerplate CRUD (Create, Retrieve, Update, Delete) operations so we can avoid duplicating code for this common functionality across all of our entities.

+## Accomplishments
+After following this guide, you should have a basic understanding of creating a web service in Java Spring Boot, connecting to a database.
+Pieces of this will be helpful to reuse in plenty of scenarios.
+The goal is that you can now take this knowledge, and start creating your own apps, using your previous work as a guide, and **never stop learning!**